 Investigating Your Claim

-During an investigation, your Morgan & Morgan attorney may:
+During an investigation, your Morgan & Morgan lawyer may:

 - Review police reports and photographs.